kienmarkdo/Taxi-Clustering-Go/README.md

 URL to the original repository I made: https://github.com/kienmarkdo/Taxi-Geolocation-Clustering-DBSCAN

-In the Go version of this project, the DBSCAN algorithm is run concurrently on partitions of the Trip Record data.
+In this Go version of the comprehensive project, the DBSCAN algorithm is run concurrently on partitions of the Trip Record data.
 The partitions are created by dividing the geographical area into a grid of NxN.
 The following figure illustrates the case of a partition made of 4x4 cells (NOTE: In this case, the DBSCAN algorithm would run on 16 concurrent threads):

 <p align="center">
   <img height="300" src="https://user-images.githubusercontent.com/67518620/155905579-7ba41e0f-f315-4c67-a57b-dbd189e8fffc.png">